TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/pru_io/empty.md

 - Launch a CCS debug session and run the executable, see \ref CCS_LAUNCH_PAGE

+\cond SOC_AM64X || SOC_AM243X

 # Writing PRU code

 * You can modify this example to write your own firmware. `<sdk-install-dir/examples/pru_io/adc/>` contains some PRU projects which can act as reference.
 PRU sources are usually separated out in a `firmware/` subfolder in all these example project folders.
 * You can change the core in project properties to develop firmware for other PRU cores.

+\endcond

+\cond SOC_AM263X

+* You can modify this example to write your own firmware. `<sdk-install-dir/examples/pru_io/sent/>` contains some PRU projects which can act as reference.
+PRU sources are usually separated out in a `firmware/` subfolder in all these example project folders.
+* You can change the core in project properties to develop firmware for other PRU cores.

+\endcond